Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Spires of Ravenloft.md

 Green-glowing wisps of steam bubble up from a fat, black cauldron in the center of this dark, oppres­ sive room.
 Surrounding the cauldron are seven tall wooden stools.

-The Barovian witches (see appendix D) that dwell in this area have sworn themselves to Strahd's service
+The Barovian witches (see appendix D) that dwell in this area have sworn themselves to [[Strahd]]'s service
 in exchange for arcane power.
 Seven witches are pres­ ent when the characters arrive, minus any that might have been encountered and defeated in area KSO.
 If
 the witches are expecting the characters, they cast in­ visibility spells and stand quietly in the corners of the room, hoping that the cauldron draws their prey inside.
 Although they prefer to attack at range with their spells, they can grow magic claws using alter self